No escape from the poverty cycle

 The Moroccan tomato sector is paying hunger wages – employees are earning only about €5,60 a day.
 A living wage would be three times this amount.

-Fairfood International believes that European supermarkets have both the responsibility and power to ensure living wages to workers in their supply chains.
-We have entered into a dialogue with several European supermarkets that are selling Moroccan tomatoes picked by workers who are paid poverty wages, pressuring them to ensure that Moroccan tomato workers get what they are entitled to: a living wage.
+Fairfood believes that European supermarkets have both the responsibility and power to ensure living wages to workers in their supply chains.
+We have entered into a dialogue with several European supermarkets that are selling Moroccan tomatoes picked by workers who are paid poverty wages, pressuring them to ensure that Moroccan tomato farmers get what they are entitled to: a fair pay that meets living wage standards.
 In September 2014, we published a report about the issues in the Moroccan tomato sector.